John Lannan: Long Island Ducks

 On June 19, 2017, Lannan signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He announced his retirement on August 13, 2017.

 Coaching career

-On March 8, 2021, Lannan was announced as the MP coach for the Buffalo Bisons, the Triple-A affiliate of the Toronto Blue Jays.
+On March 8, 2021, Lannan was announced as the mental performance coach for the Buffalo Bisons, the Triple-A affiliate of the Toronto Blue Jays.

+On January 12, 2024, Lannan was promoted to the major league coaching staff when he was announced as the Major League mental performance coach for the team.

 Pitching style

 Lannan threw five pitches, the primary one being a two-seam fastball at 89–91 mph.
 He also threw a four-seam fastball (88–91), a slider (79–83), a curveball (74–77), and a changeup (84–88).
 His repertoire against left-handed hitters consisted mostly of fastballs and sliders, while he added the changeup against right-handers.
 He relied most heavily on his slider in two-strike counts.